alanng10/Alga/Docue/a.md

 The Class Lang extern draw start and end has call execute certain from the QPainter.

-Arca release Android Desktop operating system with desktop environment written in Class Lang that it did release.
-The desktop environment is open source.
-The desktop environment is execute on Ubuntu Linux.
-The desktop environment module list is cross platform.
-Android Desktop has Ubuntu Linux execution by default.
-Android Desktop execute the desktop environment by Ubuntu Linux.

 Intel has define join.

 The join is on Arca.